jlangr/ccode2/continuous-design.md

 # Continuous Design

 Product owners (and others responsible for helping define a software product) determine the set of end goals that a system must accomplish for its users.
 Developers in turn build support for each of these goals in the system, in the form of code and configuration.
-As Jack W. Reeves taught us over three decades ago, this code (and configuration, but let's make it simpler by talk only about code here on out) is the ultimate and definitive representation of "the design."
+As Jack W. Reeves taught us over three decades ago, this code is the ultimate and definitive representation of "the design."
+(Configuration,which can of course be in the form of code itself, is usually also a critical piece of the design, but let's make it simpler by talking only about code here on out.)
 [REFERENCE here]

 The word *design* has two primary meanings: